-Treatment for left ventricular hypertrophy focuses on the underlying cause of the condition.
-Depending on the cause, treatment may involve medication or surgery.
+Treatment for left ventricular hypertrophy depends on the underlying cause, and may involve medication or surgery.

 Treating high blood pressure

-Angiotensin-converting enzyme (ACE) inhibitors widen, or dilate, blood vessels to lower blood pressure, improve blood flow and decrease the workload on the heart.
-Examples include enalapril (Vasotec), lisinopril (Prinivil, Zestril) and captopril (Capoten).
+- Angiotensin-converting enzyme (ACE) inhibitors.
+These medications widen blood vessels to lower blood pressure, improve blood flow and decrease the heart's workload.
+Examples include Captopril, Enalapril and Lisinopril.
+Side effects might include an irritating dry cough.

-- Calcium channel blockers prevent calcium from entering cells of the heart and blood vessel walls.
-This lowers blood pressure.
-These drugs include amlodipine (Norvasc), diltiazem (Cardizem, Dilacor XR, Tiazac), nifedipine (Procardia) and verapamil (Calan, Verelan, Covera-HS).
+- Calcium channel blockers.
+These medications prevent calcium from entering cells of the heart and blood vessel walls, resulting in lower blood pressure.
+Examples include amlodipine (Norvasc) and diltiazem (Cardizem).

 Treating sleep apnea